penfever/sos-bench/readme.md

 Fields: model (describes the name of the dataset and preference optimization method, if any), scores (either task-wise or group-wise)
 ```

-# How to Run MisMo-Bench
+# How to Run SOS-Bench

-The entirety of MisMo-Bench can be run as a two-stage process; the first set of benchmarks can be completed using a fork of the Eleuther AI Harness, and the second set can be run using the LiveBench codebase.
+The entirety of SOS-Bench can be run as a two-stage process; the first set of benchmarks can be completed using a fork of the Eleuther AI Harness, and the second set can be run using the LiveBench codebase.

 ## Eleuther